-During FY22, the Authority budgeted for 241 thousand billable service hours and actually provided 223 thousand billable hours of service through an operations contractor.
+During FY23, the Authority budgeted for 253 thousand billable service hours and actually provided 264 thousand billable hours of service through an operations contractor.
 The budget was created under the assumption that service would return to normal following the COVID-19 Pandemic and the increase would coincide with the opening of the new Oakley Park and Ride.
-Return to regular service was postponed due to delays in completion of the Oakley Park and Ride.
-The Authority's contractor also struggled to recruit bus operators which was a factor.
+More service hours were provided than anticipated as the Authority expanded service for its popular microtransit service.

-While the Authority anticipated providing 1.07 million passenger trips in FY22, the actual number of passenger trips at 1.04 million fell short of plan.
+The Authority anticipated providing 1.2 million passenger trips in FY23 and the actual number of passenger trips was on par with the projection.
 While declining ridership has been an industry wide trend for several years, the significant decrease caused by the shelter-in-place orders set forth in March 2020 due to the coronavirus pandemic continue.